Build Your Own Crystal Radio

 This FCC website can be used to locate AM radio stations in your area:

-- Build Your Own Crystal Radio Kit (1).
-Includes:
+- Build Your Own Crystal Radio Kit, available from our partner

 - 1N34A germanium diode (1)

 - 82 kΩ, 5% ¼-watt carbon resistor (1)

 - 22 AWG enamel-coated magnet wire (105 feet)

 - Cardboard tube, 2 ⅛ inch diameter, 4 inch long (1)

 - #6 nickel-plated Fahnestock clips (4)

 - #6 x ½ inch screws (7)